zealfire/openconnect/README.md

 openconnect
 =================
-The reason behind developing this tool was to automate the process of connecting to VPN.
+The reason behind developing this tool was to ease the process of connecting to VPN.
 My daily work required me to connect to a VPN, Cisco AnyConnect client was the obvious choice but I was facing some issues installing the same in Ubuntu so instead I choose openconnect.
 Using this I am able to connect to VPN via few mouse clicks.

 ## System Requirements ##